Running Payroll 101: Step-by-Step Guide For New Businesses

 Running payroll: why use payroll software?

 Weaved into the automation side of things is a far lower risk of errors (after all, the only point of manual data entry is for the gross salary).
-As a small and flourishing company, having that time back in your day for meaningful growth initiatives will help you get to where you want to be a lot quicker.
+As a small and flourishing company, winning that time back in your day can be incredibly meaningful - leaving you more hours to spend on growth initiatives so you can get to where you want to go a lot quicker.

-And above all, payroll software gives you the control over your own company’s payroll destiny.
-There’s no time spent going back and forth with your payroll provider, constantly having to ask for things, querying fees or to pass on the endless questions on deductions from your staff.
+Above all, payroll software gives you control over your own company’s payroll destiny.
+Sounds dramatic, we know.
+But when you think about all the time and grief, you’ll save yourself going back and forth with an outsourced provider, constantly having to ask for things, and querying fees, it could very well be worth it.

 Payroll software puts you (and your staff, through a limited access login) in the driving seat, empowering you to become a payroll whizz even with little to no knowledge of the subject.